djbarker/quantities/README.md

 We can also save ourselves some typing through the use of the `auto` keyword.
 The last line in the example above would become `auto f = m*a;` and the compiler automatically deduces the correct type.

+The `quantity` template class works nicely with various different types performing the correct multiplication and division operations on these.
+For example imagine we have a vector class called `vec3`.
+It has an overloaded multiplication operator `vec3 vec3::operator(double d)` representing scaling the vector and a constructor `vec3(double x, double y, double z)`.
+The the following code is perfectly valid

+    quantity<mass> m = 2.0;
+    quantity<acceleration,vec3> a(3.0,2.0,1.0) // the constructor for quantity<DIM,vec3> forwards the arguments to the constructor for vec3
+    auto f = m*a;

+Yielding an object `f` which has type `quantity<force,vec3>`.

 ### Units

 **Namespace: `units`**

 Another key ability is the ability to handle units nicely.
-As with boost units Quantities provides this capability; here through the use of the `unit` template class.
+As with Boost::units Quantities provides this capability; here through the use of the `unit` template class.
+Note, however, that the units part is not as neat as the dimensions part and I would recommend using Boost::units.

 The `unit` class is templated on a dimension (same as in above section), a system of units and a type; below is an example

     unit<mass,si_system> m = 2.0*kilogram;